Hogsback, South Africa: Climate

 Hogsback has a cool Oceanic Climate (Köppen Cfb), which compares similarly to the climate of England.
 It has a climate range from as low as 3.5 °C in July to as high as 34.9 °C in January.
 Hogsback receives an average annual precipitation of 974mm.
 Hogsback receives most of its rainfall in summer, often accompanied by thunderstorms.

 Location

-Hogsback is located roughly 30 km from Alice.
+Hogsback is located roughly 30 km from town of Alice.
 Overall, it is in the central-southern part of South Africa, in the centre of the Eastern Cape province, and is roughly halfway between the town of Alice and the village of Cathcart.
-Nearby towns include Seymour to the west, Fort Hare and Alice to the south, Cathcart, Whittlesea and the Waterdown Dam to the north and Keiskammahoek to the east.
+Nearby towns include Seymour to the west and Alice to the south, Cathcart, Whittlesea and the Waterdown Dam to the north and Keiskammahoek to the east.
 However, travel east and west of the town is rare because there is little infrastructure and ridges/mountains to these sides.